LaughingSun/buffer-regexp-compiler-js/README.md

 # regexp-compiler-js
 Compiles a string, RegExp instance, file, or stream to ecma script.
-Supports ECMA5, ECMA2016 and 2017 features as wellas multiple flavors of regular expressions.
+Supports ECMA5, ECMA2016 and 2017 features as well as multiple flavors of regular expressions.

 installations:
 ~~~~